 - adaptation of artistic work for digital production and presentation with a commitment from presenters to program the work

-- audience development and engagement activities (see definitions)
+- audience development and engagement activities (see definition)

 Eligible expenses include: